mechanicaljam/mechanicaljam/README.md

   <img src="https://i.pinimg.com/564x/5b/4a/67/5b4a6724514f77a7a74e3847915fc4d3.jpg"
     </p>
 <p align="center">
   Hello hello!
 I'm Maruki, you can call me Mar or Uki.
 Anything else is fine as long as it isn't offensive.
 I'm mostly afk or offtab on PonyTown so I suggest you to whisper before talking to me!
+Expect a delayed reply.
 Sometimes I'm with a friend and we usually move around without talking, but we're just communicating through whispers.
 I'm also very c+h friendly, it's nice to have company sometimes.
 <p align="center">
   Even though I prefer English over my native language, Filipino, expect some typos and grammar here and there.
 I reply late and type fast and don't really proofread what I typed before sending it.